kustomzone/chaincode-investigator/how_do_i_chaincode.md

 ##What is covered?
 We will be building up to a working chaincode that will be able to create generic assets.
-Then we will show how to interact with the chaincode with Chaincode Investigator.
+Then we will show how to interact with the chaincode via the networks API.

 ##What is chaincode?
 Chaincode is a piece of code that lets you interact with a network's shared ledger.
 Whenever you 'invoke' a transaction on the network, you are effectively calling a function in a piece of chaincode that read and writes values to the ledger.

 [Insert a nice diagram from sean or something]

-##What is Chaincode Investigator?
-Chaincode Investigator or CCI is just a tool you can use to deploy/test your chaincode.
-It will be used towards the end of this tutorial.

 ***